BedrockStreaming/forms/README.md

   </a>
 </p>

-:octocat: Monorepo exposing a set of form libraries we, [BedrockStreaming](https://www.bedrockstreaming.com/), are using in our react applications to handle dynamic forms generation and validation.
+:octocat: Monorepo exposing a set of form libraries we, [BedrockStreaming](https://www.bedrockstreaming.com/), are using in our production react applications to handle dynamic forms generation and validation.

 ## Why